Joint Appointments: Suggestions for Successful Implementation

 - For a specified period of time subject to renewal (or with no option for renewal),

 - An appointment between an academic unit and an administrative unit, or

-- An appointment on an adjunct basis without pay.
+- An appointment on an adjunct or clinical basis without pay.

 Fixed term faculty and academic staff also may be involved in joint appointments.